ElGuillermo/HLL_CRCON_backup/README.md

 The file will be stored in `hll_rcon_tool` parent folder.

 What it does :
 - stop CRCON
 - make a backup of it
 - rebuild CRCON
 - restart CRCON
 - delete obsoleted Docker containers and images
+- report disk usage of various CRCON components

 ## Install
 - Copy `backup.sh` in CRCON's root (`/root/hll_rcon_tool/`)